-While the technology itself has been around for decades, many companies now are seeking solutions for EDI modernization initiatives, which can extend B2B integration and automation capabilities beyond traditional EDI to support emerging business requirements.
-It is critical for enterprises to have a single, integrated EDI approach that can deliver automated workflows, increase visibility into operations, and improve customer service, regardless of the industry.
+While the technology itself has been around for decades, many organizations now are seeking EDI integration software and solutions for EDI modernization initiatives, which can extend EDI data integration and automation capabilities beyond a traditional EDI message to support emerging business requirements.
+It is critical for enterprises to find EDI integration software that delivers an integrated approach for delivering automated workflows, increasing EDI visibility into operations, and improving customer service, regardless of the industry.

 Step 1: A sender exports a business document from an in-house system or application.
 A common example is a purchase order to buy goods or services.

-Step 2: The business document, in this case a purchase order, is converted from the in-house system into the EDI format through some form of data transformation mapping software or any of the various EDI translators.
+Step 2: The business document, in the example diagram below, a purchase order EDI cycle, is converted from the in-house computer system into the required EDI format through data transformation mapping software or any of the various EDI translators.

 Step 4: The data from the EDI document is either transmitted to a value-added network (VAN) via a secure communication protocol like SFTP, HTTPS, or AS2, which can then be built into the same validation software or another application, or it can be transmitted right to the client via a direct connection over similar protocols.